 WELCOME to our headquarters, Ashevillage Sanctuary, a transformed junkyard and crack house turned into one-acre, eco-urban demonstration site, living-learning laboratory, and guest house...just a few blocks from downtown Asheville, NC.
 Our team has developed the site into a demonstration of integrated ecological systems with extensive gardens, ponds, a waterfall, natural buildings, recycled stone courtyard and ampitheatre.
 You can walk out the front door and be in town in just eight minutes, or out back into 60 acres of woods and trails.
 We believe in creating the world we want to live in and putting our beliefs into practice in our own backyard.
 We grow food and medicine, capture and use rainwater, and show others how to do the same.
 Please come visit, stay for a month, participate, and take the leap toward being all that you can be in this world!

 We're excited to offer this workshop ONLINE in 2017!
 Join New York Time’s best selling author Sandor Katz and five of Asheville’s top wild food experts for this immersive workshop.
 You’ll learn hands-on, age-old, health-enhancing techniques for increasing the nutritive and healing properties of your food through fermentation.
 Gain take-home skills in safe foraging and preparation of wild plants, weeds, medicines, and mushrooms!
 For details & information visit: www.ashevillage.org/WFF

 Ashevillage Programs >> JOIN US!

-Permaculture School - 12 months June 8 - September 2, 2016 with a 12 week residency near Asheville, NC
+Permaculture School - 12 months Starts May 22, 2017 with a 3-month residency near Asheville, NC

 Ashevillage on Facebook >> LIKE US